SQream/sqream_docs/data_ingestion/ingesting_data.rst

 * Executing the ``COPY FROM`` statement or ingesting data from foreign tables:

   * Local filesystem and locally mounted network filesystems
-  * Inserting Data using the Amazon S3 object storage service
+  * Ingesting Data using the Amazon S3 object storage service
-  * Inserting Data using an HDFS data storage system
+  * Ingesting Data using an HDFS data storage system

 SQream supports loading files from the following formats: